Perry County, Tennessee

 The 21st Judicial District has Local Rules of Court that can be found here.
 These rules govern various topics such as motion dates, setting cases for trial, pretrial procedure, etc.

 In Perry County, for the 2010-2011 reporting period, only 1 tort case (a claim for personal injury or wrongful death) was filed and not a single case went to trial.
 For the 2011-2012 reporting period, the statistics were exactly the same: only one case was filed and none were tried.
 In 2012-2013, zero tort cases were filed and zero tort cases went to trial.
 In 2013-2014, two tort cases were filed but none went to trial.
 In 2014-2015, not a single tort case was filed in Perry County.
-Last year, there were three tort cases filed, but none of those cases went to court.
+During 2015-2016, there were three tort cases filed, but none of those cases went to court.
 For 2016-2017, zero tort cases were filed and zero were tried.
 In 2017-2018, 2 tort cases were filed and zero were tried.
 Last year, one tort case was filed and zero were tried.
 In summary, in eight years, only 10 tort cases were filed in Perry County and not a single one was tried.

-If you have been involved in an accident in Perry County and need high-quality representation to protect your rights and your future, call one of our award-winning attorneys today either online or by contacting one of our three convenient Middle Tennessee locations.
+If you have been involved in an accident in Perry County and need high-quality representation to protect your rights and your future, contact one of our award-winning attorneys today either online or by contacting one of our three convenient Middle Tennessee locations.
 And, if for any reason you can not come to us, we will gladly come to you.
-We have recovered millions and millions of dollars for our satisfied clients and we can help you too.
+We have recovered millions and millions of dollars for our satisfied clients and we would like to help you too.